LLNL/Umpire/docs/sphinx/features/allocator_accessibility.rst

 accessed.
 On the other hand, the ``allocator_access.cpp`` file shows all available memory resource types for an allocator, given the *host* platform.

-To build and run these files, use the appropriate cmake flags for the desired platform and then run ``ctest -C test -R allocator_accessibility_tests --output-on-failure`` for the test code and ``./bin/allocator_access`` for the example code.
+To build and run these files, either use uberenv or the appropriate cmake flags for the desired platform and then run ``ctest -C test -R allocator_accessibility_tests --output-on-failure`` for the test code and ``./bin/allocator_access`` for the example code.

 .. note::
    The `Developer's Guide <https://umpire.readthedocs.io/en/develop/developer_guide.html>`_ shows